Approx. Dates of the Bible Books updated Sept. 29, 2023

 Likely written from prison in Ephesus or, less likely, written in 60 or 61 from Rome, the letter apparently is three fragments joined together later by those who were saving the Pauline letters.

 This letter is typically dated 54 AD, as written from Ephesus.
 If written from Macedonia, its date would be 57 AD.

 Scholars assign the early date if actually written by Paul from Ephesus, but the later date if written from captivity in Rome.

-Likely written by a Greek speaking follower and interpreter of Peter, this is First dated Gospel, and the shortest.
+Likely by a Greek follower and interpreter of Peter, this is First dated Gospel, and the shortest.
 16:9-20 by another author..

 The letter claims to be “written by Jude, a slave of Yahshua messiah, and a brother of James.”
 Likely not the Apostle identified as Jude, and nothing else is known about the Jude of the letter.

-If written by Peter, the earlier date would apply.
-Most scholars do not believe the letter was written by the Apostle Peter.
+If written by Peter, the earlier date applies.
+Most scholars do not believe the letter was written by Peter.

 Written by an unknown educated Greek who knew Aramaic and likely Hebrew.
 Assumed by tradition to be the first Gospel written.
 Scholars today do not believe it to be the first Gospel.
 This Gospel drew much of its material from the Gospel called Mark and from many other oral or written sources.